masterminer-tech/docs/faq.md

 <img src="https://s3.amazonaws.com/masterminer/mn_logo.svg" alt="Masterminer" width="300px"/>

-#### When will masternode pooling service be available?
-Masternode pooling for **Syscoin** is currently supported.
-New coin support can be requested at max@masterminer.tech

-#### How do I keep my masternode updated?
+#### How do I keep my masternode up to date?
 We've got you covered!
-We'll be monitoring and maintaining the masternodes by keeping them up to date.
+Masterminer will monitor, maintain and keep them up to date.

 #### How can I pay for the service?
 Masterminer.tech currently accepts the following payment options:
-`Credit cards, BTC, ETH, LTC, SYS`
+`Credit card, BTC, ETH, LTC, SYS`

 ***